The AUC’s electronic filing tool used to manage, search and upload application documents

 The AUC issued a draft blackline version of Rule 007 for public comment on March 24, 2025.

-The AUC will issue the final revised Rule 007 after considering the feedback received on the draft blackline.
+The AUC has issued the final revised Rule 007 after considering the feedback received on the draft blackline.
+The updated Rule 007 is effective November 6, 2025.

 EmailElla.Dunow@auc.ab.ca